RestorationsSOS.com - Fire and Water Damage Restoration

 4. Wet Down Debris

-Debris should be wetted down to minimize health impacts from breathing dust particles.
+Debris should be soaked to minimize health impacts from breathing dust particles.

 Hazardous materials such as cleaning products, paint, batteries, contaminated fuel, and other flammable substances need to be properly discarded to avoid risk.
 Check with local authorities for hazardous disposal instructions.